Harry Coplan Professor of

 "Having Epilepsy: The Experience and Control of Illness" with Joseph W. Schneider), Temple University Press, 1983.

-"Sociology of Health and Illness: Critical Perspectives," eight editions, (first four editions edited with Rochelle Kern), Worth Publishers (formally with St. Martin's Press), 1981-2009.
+"Sociology of Health and Illness: Critical Perspectives," nine editions, (first four editions edited with Rochelle Kern), Worth Publishers (formally with St. Martin's Press), 1981-2013.

 "Health and Health Care in Developing Societies: Sociological Perspectives" (edited with Gene Gallagher), Temple University Press, 1992.